Quintusnz/Math-Dash/Docs/curriculum-alignment-implementation-plan.md

 ## Executive Summary

-This document provides a comprehensive analysis and implementation plan for adding **curriculum-aligned progress tracking** to Math Dash.
+This document provides a comprehensive analysis and implementation plan for adding **curriculum-aligned progress tracking** to Ready Steady Math.
 The feature will enable parents and teachers to see how a child's math fluency compares to local curriculum expectations for their age and country.

 ### Key Objectives